BARC

 When should I refer students to BARC?

 Members of the university community should refer students to BARC who exhibit threatening behavior to self and/or others.
-Non-emergency situations in which the student does not pose an immediate threat to self or others but exhibits behavior revealing a potential for harm may be referred to the Office of the Dean of Students (706-542-7774), or University Police (706-542-2200).
+Non-emergency situations in which the student does not pose an immediate threat to self or others but exhibits behavior revealing a potential for harm may be referred to UGA Student Affairs (706-542-7774) or University Police (706-542-2200).

 How can you assist BARC?